takahirom/roborazzi/README.md

 apply plugin: 'io.github.takahirom.roborazzi'
 ```

-To save the image, do the following.
+To save the image, run `recordRoborazziDebug` task.

 ```
  ./gradlew recordRoborazziDebug
 ```

-To view the changes in the image, do the following This way, the changes between the image and the one you are saving now will be saved as [original]_compare.png.
+To view the changes in the image, run `verifyRoborazziDebug` task.
+This way, the changes between the image and the one you are saving now will be saved as [original]_compare.png.

 ```
  ./gradlew verifyRoborazziDebug
 ```

 ![image](https://user-images.githubusercontent.com/1386930/226360316-69080436-c273-469b-bc45-55d73bd99975.png)